 The most important component of a garment is its fabric.
-It doesn't matter how well crafted the seams of the garment are, if it’s made from the wrong fabric, it will not do justice to the design and will end up looking like a disaster.
+It doesn't matter how well crafted the seams of the garment are – if it the clothing is made from the wrong fabric, it will not do justice to the design and will look like a disaster.

-Picture this: you have an awesome idea, you make the sketch, and turn it into a pattern.
-The next step is to make it, but in order to do so you need the fabric; this the part where things start to get interesting.
-Keep reading to find out how to make fabric shopping easier!
+Picture this: you have an awesome idea, you make the sketch, and you turn it into a sewing pattern.
+The next step is to make it, but in order to do that you need the fabric.
+This the part where things start to get interesting.
+Read on to find out how to make fabric shopping easier!

 Be excited to go fabric shopping!
 Prepare yourself mentally, and enter the store with a picture of your design in your mind (or hand), aware of the colors you want and a really specific idea of how you want the final garment to look.